 Croatia can be divided into three geographic and climate zones: t the lowland with a continental climate in the north of the country, the Mediterranean coastal zone in the south, and the mountainous zone across the central part.
 Varying climate, land-forms and soil are favourable for the production of a wide range of agricultural products, from field crops, to grapes, and continental and Mediterranean fruits and vegetables.
-Agriculture, forestry and fishing account generate 3.7 % of Croatian GDP.

-About 1.5 million hectares of utilised agricultural land, 54% refers to arable land and gardens; orchards, vineyards and olive groves occupy 5%, and permanent grasslands covering 21% of the used surface.
+Agriculture, forestry and fishing account generate 3.5 % of Croatian GDP.
+About 1.5 million hectares of utilised agricultural land, 55% refers to arable land and gardens; orchards, vineyards and olive groves occupy 5%, and permanent grasslands covering 40% of the used surface.

 Farming mostly meets domestic needs for cereals and oilseeds.
-Orchards cover an area of 32,000 hectares, and vineyards of 26,000 hectares.
+Orchards cover an area of 30,000 hectares, and vineyards of 26,000 hectares.
 Croatia has a prominent wine production with more than 2,500 years' long tradition, which reflects in a growing interest for its indigenous varieties of grapes in the European and world's markets.
 Olive groves cover 19,000 hectares and Croatian olive oil is increasingly recognised as the top quality product.
 Highest awards and medals in various exhibitions, fairs and similar events are the best proof of the finest quality of Croatian wine and olive oils.

-Cattle raising has always played an important role in these parts and its part in total agriculture is 32%.
+Cattle raising has always played an important role in these parts and its part in total agriculture is 36%.
 Production of Croatian baby beef is very significant.
 Today, Croatia is proud to offer a variety of distinctive products of high quality to the world's markets.
-This products are marked as originally Croatian: there are 16 wine products with such marks and 10 food products.
+Along with 16 wine products with the originality mark on the EU level, the total of 10 food products are registered with the geographic origin mark.
 Fishing and fish processing industries have traditionally been the most important activities along the coast and on the islands.
 More than 70 companies are engaged in the production of fish and seafood products.
-Their output amounts to more than 26,000 tons of products, of which canned sardines account for 22%, 47% frozen sea fish and 16% dried fish.
+Their output amounts to more than 26,000 tons of products, of which canned sardines account for 23%, 50% frozen sea fish and 12% dried fish.
 The 2015 output of freshwater fish and milt amounted to 7,000 tons, and that of catch and breeding of marine fish and other sea organisms to about 89,000 tons.
 Farming of marine fish species and shellfish shows a significant increase as well.
-Tuna exports to Japan, accounts for 39% of the total exports of fresh or chilled fish.
+Tuna exports to Japan, accounts for 28% of the total exports of fresh or chilled fish.